Parameters to rsync

 For a comprehensive list of parameters for rsync, please refer to the official rsync documentation.

-If default ssh-key values are employed and no information regarding ssh-keys is provided in RsyncUI, the parameter -e ssh is appended to the rsync command to ensure data is tunneled and encrypted using ssh.
-This applies exclusively to remote servers and data restoration from remote servers.
+If you rely on default SSH keys and no SSH info is set in RsyncUI, the parameter -e ssh is appended so data is tunneled and encrypted.
+This applies only to remote tasks and restores.

-• ssh-port: specify if ssh utilizes a port other than the default port 22
+• ssh-port: specify if ssh uses a port other than the default port 22

-• ssh-keypath and identity file: typically, these are .ssh/id_rsa, set only if alternative keypath and identity file are to be utilized by ssh
+• ssh-keypath and identity file: typically, these are .ssh/id_rsa; set only if alternative ssh-keypath and identity file are to be used by ssh

 Backup Switch

-• --backup-dir: Specifies the directory where modified or deleted files should be saved before synchronization.
+• --backup-dir - Directory where modified or deleted files are saved before synchronization

-The RsyncUI provides a default value for this parameter, but you can customize it as per your requirements.
-The default backup catalog for the <catalog to synchronize> relative to the synchronized catalog is ../backup_<catalog to synchronize>.
+RsyncUI provides a default value for this parameter, but you can customize it as needed.
+For a synchronized directory named <directory to synchronize>, the default backup directory is ../backup_<directory to synchronize>, which is relative to the synchronized directory.